lrnv/Copulas.jl/README.md

 - To evaluate the cdf, only `ϕ` and `ϕ⁻¹` are needed
 - Currently, to fit the copula `τ⁻¹` is needed as we use the inverse tau moment method.
 But we plan on also implementing inverse rho and MLE (density needed).
 - Note that the generator `ϕ` follows the convention `ϕ(0)=1`, while others (e.g., https://en.wikipedia.org/wiki/Copula_(probability_theory)#Archimedean_copulas) use `ϕ⁻¹` as the generator.
+- The density and thus log-likelyhood of all archimedean copulas is upcoming soon.

 # Dev Roadmap